The perineum is a part of the body present in both men and women1. The specific location is similar in both sexes.

 Sexual pain can occur in some men with perineum pain.
 The pain may become worse when the man ejaculates.
-It is also possible for the pain to develop after the man has ejaculated.
+It is also possible to experience a burning sensation while ejaculating.
 Some men will only experience the pain a day after they ejaculated.

 What Causes Perineum Pain?

 There are many reasons why perineum pain can occur.
 It is essential that men understand all of these causes.
 Any accompanying symptoms that may signal a specific cause should be taken note of too.